-In 2022, Meridian was also retained by Loblaw to review and benchmark the compensation of Mr. Columb relative to certain Canadian financial/banking industry data.
-In 2022 Meridian was also engaged to review management's philosophy for peer group development and senior executive competitive benchmarking and to review the comparator group used for this purpose.
+In 2023, Meridian was also retained to review management's philosophy for peer group development and senior executive and director compensation benchmarking and to review the comparator group used for this purpose.
+Although the peer group remained size and industry appropriate, the review resulted in certain changes being approved by the Governance Committee to Loblaw's compensation comparator group.

 Meridian was also retained by Loblaw to review and benchmark the compensation of certain other senior executives, relative to Loblaw's executive compensation comparator group.
 Meridian was also engaged to assist in evaluating the competitiveness of the Corporation's STIP and LTIP against its peers and industry, as well as for alignment with the Corporation's growth- and efficiency-focused strategic initiatives.

 Meridian is not an independent compensation advisor.
-In 2022 and 2021, Meridian received \$122,806 and \$118,574, respectively, from the Corporation for advisory services to the Corporation.
+In 2023 and 2022, Meridian received \$218,236 and \$122,806, respectively, from the Corporation for advisory services to the Corporation.

 The Governance Committee regularly evaluates whether to formally retain an independent compensation advisor to assist in compensation matters.
-As part of its annual assessment of governance practices, the Governance Committee determined that it did not require the services of an independent compensation advisor in 2022 or 2021.
+As part of its annual assessment of governance practices, the Governance Committee determined that it did not require the services of an independent compensation advisor in 2023 or 2022.